Emilien-T/Emilien-T/README.md

 Hello!
 I am Emilien Taisne and I am a software engineering student at McGill.
 I am passionate about Game Development 😊🎮 and I am learning more everyday about the industry.

 I am interested in the networking aspects of game development such as multiplayer architecture, data synchronozation and more!
-Working with my peers on the Ubisoft GameLabs competition inspires me to work more on collaborative projects :)
+Working with my peers on the projects at GameDev McGill inspires me to work more on collaborative projects :)
 # Technical Skill 🖥️
 Game Engines I am proficient in: